Table of Contents

 Board 2

-If you have this board, things are a bit easier because the capacitor is already installed.
+If you got such a board, then everything is a bit simpler because the capacitor is already installed.

 In the place marked with the number 1, you need to solder a resistor.